 When we add a new icon, we need to specify a URL.
 So, you need to include your full email address, as well as the URLs of your Facebook profile, GitHub, and similar.

 Here we’ll also add a hover effect.
-When the pointer hovers over an icon, the color of the icon will change to a shade of orange:
+When the pointer hovers over an icon, the color of the icon will change to a shade of red:

 The first thing we’ll do in this section is make the divider a little bit wider.
 We’ll keep the default values for the style, orientation, color, thickness, margins, alignment, and mobile version of the site.